18F/2015-foia-hub/README.md

 python manage.py scss watch   # will run continuously
 ```

-During development, then, you will likely have both `scss watch` and `runserver`.
+During development, you will likely run both `scss watch` and `runserver`.

 ## Deploying to Cloud Foundry